giacomo-carta/Access-SQL/README.md

 Feel free to explore the individual folders for detailed information on each phase of the project.

-## Getting Started

-[Provide instructions on how others can run or replicate your project, including any necessary setup or prerequisites.]

 ## Project Highlights

 ### Creating the ERD